aaron-grau/curic/react/homeworks/questions/rainbow_routes.md

 ## Phase 1: Basic Routing Structure

 Our first step is to build up the router structure we want.
-Ultimately, we want our router structure to look like this:
+Ultimately, we want our router to look like this:

 URL                     | Components
 ------------------------|-----------